pcraster/pcraster/documentation/pcraster_project/install.rst

    conda install -c conda-forge pcraster

+Modifying PATH and PYTHONPATH environment variables as required for previous PCRaster versions is not necessary anymore, this is done automatically when you activate your environment.
-Always use the conda-forge channel when installing further packages into your environment.
-If you installed previous versions of PCRaster you need to remove their entries from the PATH and PYTHONPATH environment variables.
+If you installed previous versions of PCRaster you need to remove their entries from the PATH and PYTHONPATH environment variables before activating your environment.

+Always use the conda-forge channel when installing further packages into your PCRaster environment.

 .. |miniconda| raw:: html